SourabhMulay/Database-Management-System/Introduction/introduction to db.md

 3. **Database Model:** It is schema it self.
 4. **Data Model:** We need tools to form the database model.
 So data model is nothing but the tools to desing the database model.

+Data models: (There are mutliple types)

+1. ER model
+2. Relational Model.

+Data model is complete if it answers for..
+1. storage (in form of tables)
+2. Manipulation languages (in Relational SQL)
+3. Integrity constrained.
+(Integrity means correct and constrained mean restriction.
+So these are restrictions which allow correct data in db)